scheb/tombstone/doc/analyzer/configuration.md

         # Fully qualified name of the tombstone functions
         # If not set, defaults to "tombstone"
         function_names:
           - tombstone                     # A function in the global scope
           - Acme\Tombstone\tombstone      # A function in the Acme\Tombstone namespace
+          - Acme\Tombstone\Foo::tombstone # A static method of the Foo class

 # How the analyzer gets the tombstone logs
 logs: